 Yet even with the promise of light, there are bad moments.
 Mary feels herself stepping "into the dark, even though she knew that each step took her no further from who she was," and foresees that when the zoo animals are "returned to their old labeled cages," the world will remain unable to "wake from its pattern."

 At the end of this unputdownable story, the reader is left with the hope of "an air one might still breathe, if everyone forgiven was brave."
-Cleave's grandfather was in the war, and from the intimacy of this portrayal of the effects of war on individuals, one is tempted to believe that he too might have witnessed it at first hand.
+Author Chris Cleave's grandfather served in the war, and from the intimacy of this portrayal of how war affects various individuals, one is tempted to believe that he too might have witnessed it at first hand.
 Perhaps in another life.